For a deeper understanding of how dedicated servers work and their core benefits, read our guide on What is a Dedicated Server?

 - Elective managed service charges.

-Managed and Unmanaged Windows Dedicated Hosting
+What is the Difference Between Managed and Unmanaged Windows Dedicated Hosting?

 Managed Hosting